 Everyone is welcome to serve.
 Please the contact project coordinator to learn more.

-- Thursday, October 18 – Food Pantry will distribute from 5:00-7:00 p.m.
-Please call Donna Pangburn if you would like to lend a hand.
+- Thursday, February 21 – Food Pantry will distribute from 5:00-7:00 p.m.
+Please call Donna Pangburn if you would like to learn more about this ministry.

 Health Care in Haiti Click here for Pictures

 John Reed, Carla Byrd, and Page Hearn from Tinkling went June 9th-16th to Haiti with two pharmacists from West Virginia.
 Thanks to this team 200 children received six months of cavity prevention, newborns received onesies and blankets, children coming to the clinic will receive vitamins courtesy of the two pharmacists from WV.
 Many children received much needed Claritin, and approximately 30 individuals were given vision tests.
 God’s love was everywhere, given by our team and from those with whom they interacted.
 All the children enjoyed things like glow sticks, soccer balls, and food treats.